atlassian-arm/docker-atlassian-bitbucket-server/README.md

 * `SERVER_SCHEME` (default: http)

    The protocol via which bitbucket is accessed.

+   In certain cloud environments (specifically Kubernetes, Heroku and Cloud Foundry), will be superseded by the value of the `X-Forwarded-Proto` request header if sent by a ingress or load balancer.
+   See `SERVER_FORWARD_HEADERS_STRATEGY` below to alter this behaviour.

 * `SERVER_SECURE` (default: false)

    Set 'true' if SERVER\_SCHEME is 'https'.

+* `SERVER_FORWARD_HEADERS_STRATEGY` (default: NATIVE in the specified cloud environments, NONE otherwise)

+   Can be explicitly set to a value of `NONE` if deploying to a cloud environment (specifically Kubernetes, Heroku and Cloud Foundry) and the preference is for `SERVER_SCHEME` to be used over the value of the `X-Forwarded-Proto` request header.
+A value of `NONE` will cause `X-Forwarded-*` headers to be ignored, which also means that `X-Forwarded-For` will not be utilized for Remote IP.

 ### JVM Configuration (Bitbucket Server 5.0 + only)